CABINET FOR HEALTH AND FAMILY SERVICES

 description of types of information the family might need to assist in

 preparing for the upcoming changes and in relation to future placements];

 2. Activities to be used to help prepare the child for changes in the service delivery;

 3. Specific steps that will help the child adjust to and function in the new setting or activity; and

-information that will be shared with the new setting, timelines to share the
+description of information that will be shared with the new setting, timelines

-information, and ways to secure the necessary releases to refer and transmit
+to share the information, and ways to secure the necessary releases to refer

 (g) The statement of the specific early intervention services, based on peer-reviewed research to the extent practicable, that are necessary to meet the unique needs of the child and family to achieve the results or outcomes and which:

 1. Are stated in length, frequency, intensity, duration, location and method of delivering services; and